Course Honours

 Bayer Pilot Plant

-Get experience in our Bayer Pilot Plant, a real-world engineering plant with a dedicated control room – the only one of its kind in WA.
+Get practical skills in our Bayer Pilot Plant, a real-world engineering plant with a dedicated control room – the only one of its kind in WA.

 Admission requirements